Lost Birds

 Ever since the species was first described, there has been disagreement over the species’ status.
 The majority in the ornithological community do not believe that the Lendu Crombec is even a distinct species and treat the bird as a subspecies of the White-Browed Crombec.
 This assertion was reinforced by a study in 2006 by L.D.C Fishpool and Nigel Collar who critically examined the only three specimens ever found of Lendu’s Crombec.
 They came to the tentative conclusion that the bird is indeed a subspecies of the more widespread White-Browed Crombec, "having had the benefit of being able to examine the skins, and whilst recognising that chapini differs strongly in head pattern and, to a lesser extent, colour--but in little else--we do not feel that such differences are sufficient to merit this treatment [distinct species] and prefer, on present evidence, to retain chapini provisionally as a distinctive subspecies of leucophrys."
 They contend that the head pattern of the Lendu Crombec can be seen in juveniles in other White-Browed Crombecs.
 They also admit that this status can change if more members of the Lendu Crombec species are discovered, their vocal behavior is better recorded, or a DNA analysis is done.
 Any of this evidence may prove that the bird is a distinct species.
 Until then, many will continue to believe and treat this bird as a subspecies of the White-Browed Crombec.

-Another challenge is the political instability that continues to plague the Democratic Republic of the Congo that makes any assessment or survey of the area almost impossible (Fishpool and Collar, 2006).
+Another challenge is the political instability that continues to plague the DR Congo that makes any assessment or survey of the area almost impossible (Fishpool and Collar, 2006).

 Research Priorities